pycom/pycom-documentation/chapter/gettingstarted/connection/instructions.md

 {% content "exp" %}

+{% if module=="FiPy" %}
+- When using the expansion board with a {{module}}, you will need to remove the CTS and RTS jumpers as these interfere with communication with the cellular modem.
+{% endif %}
 - Look for the reset button on the module (located at a corner of the board, next to the LED).
 - Locate the USB connector on {{ base_board }}.